Bedrock-OSS/bedrock-wiki/docs/world-generation/biomes.md

 -   Savanna
 -   Jungle

 The variants of these biomes, such as Shattered Savannas and Flower Forests, also allow for player load-in.
-If none of thesse biomes are present due to de-weighting (and in the case of the Plains and Forest biomes, additionally being unlisted as [sub-biomes of Deep Oceans](#islands)), the player usually will not be able to load in to the world: the game most often will search for a valid spawn location endlessly.
+If none of these biomes are present due to de-weighting (and in the case of the Plains and Forest biomes, additionally being unlisted as [sub-biomes of Deep Oceans](#islands)), the player usually will not be able to load in to the world: the game most often will search for a valid spawn location endlessly.

 > In some rare, inexplicable cases, the player will be thrown into a biome not ordained for player loading at the world origin after enough time has passed attempting to find a valid load-in spot.